Old North St. Louis: Education

 Schools include Ames Visual and Performing Arts magnet school and Confluence Academy charter school.

 Churches

 The neighborhood is home to several churches, such as Saints Cyril & Methodius Polish National Catholic Church, Fourth Baptist Church, Greater Leonard Missionary Baptist, True Gospel Temple, Revival Center Church of God in Christ, and Parrish Temple CME.

 Mullanphy Emigrant Home

 Among the neighborhood's landmark structures was the Mullanphy Emigrant Home building, constructed in 1867 using funds from the estate of mayor Bryan Mullanphy to provide temporary shelter and supportive services to the thousands of immigrants who settled in St. Louis during the years after the Civil War.
-In the mid 19th century, part of Old North St. Louis was predominantly Irish in population; that section was known as Kerry Patch.
 The home burned to the ground on September 14, 2023.

 Demographics

 According to the 2020 census, the neighborhood's population was 82.5% Black, 12.8% White, 0.1% Native American, 0.1% Asian, 4.3% two or more races, and 0.3% other races.
 1.1% of the population was of Hispanic and/or Latino origin.